Can You Change Employer or Job on an L-1 Visa?

 For current L-1 visa holders in the US, you may hold either L-1A or L-1B status.
 L1-A status is for executives or managers of multinational companies having transferred from overseas to a parent, branch, affiliate or subsidiary in the United States, while L-1B status is for transferees with specialised knowledge about a company’s products, procedures or other interests.
 In both instances, the L-1 visa can also be for senior or specialised knowledge employees sent to open a new branch or office in the US, where you may be currently working hard to make this happen, while thinking about your next career move.

-In any one of these scenarios, it is not uncommon for an L-1 visa holder to be given the opportunity to change jobs or be promoted within the same company, or to start a new job with another company where, faced with the prospect of a promotion, or perhaps better pay and conditions, you will be relieved to know that this is possible – at least in theory.
+In any one of these scenarios, it is not uncommon for an L-1 visa holder to be given the opportunity to change jobs or be promoted within the same company, or to start a new job with another company.
+With the prospect of a promotion or new opportunity, you will need to ensure you follow the L1 visa requirements to safeguard your lawful status.

 Can you transfer an L-1 visa to a different job with the same employer?